answerdigital/terraform-modules/Terraform_modules/ec2_instance/README.md

 # Terraform EC2 instance Module

 This Terraform module will produce an EC2 instance which can be accessed via ssh or session manager via the aws management console.
-It also allows the posibility of an elastic ip being associated with the EC2 instance.
+It also allows the possibility of an elastic ip being associated with the EC2 instance.

 # Inputs

-**project_name (Manadatory)**
+**project_name (Mandatory)**

 This is used to label the resources of the module.